-In the light of that reality, Castellani has argued that Mike Webster’s tau pathology—at least as depicted in the brain-slice images in Omalu et al’s 2005 paper—seems to have been much too sparse to be clinically relevant.
+In the light of that reality, Castellani has argued that Mike Webster’s tau tangles—at least as depicted in the brain-slice images in Omalu et al’s 2005 paper—seem to have been much too sparse to be clinically relevant.
 Considering all the hits Webster took in his football career, Castellani told a sports concussion conference last year, “It’s actually a very healthy looking 50-year old brain.”
 (Even Omalu noted that Webster’s brain seemed grossly normal at autopsy–by contrast, boxer-CTE brains commonly show shrinkage and other obvious signs of trauma and degeneration.)

-Castellani at the same conference presented a case from his own brain-bank of a former boxer who had died with extensive CTE-type pathology, yet had seemed mentally intact up to the day of his death (of cardiovascular disease).
+Castellani at the same conference presented a case from his own brain-bank of a former boxer who had died with extensive CTE-type tau tangles, yet had seemed mentally intact up to the day of his death (of cardiovascular disease).
 The man, according to an interview with his wife, had been “normal, healthy, productive, good father, no psychiatric disturbances, no neurological disturbances.”

 “It’s tragic that Dave Duerson took his own life, but it’s very meaningful that he recognized the symptoms of the disorder—it validates this condition,” said Dr. Ann McKee, the neuropathologist who examined Duerson’s brain.
 She said she found indisputable evidence of C.T.E. in the tissue samples, with “no evidence of any other disorder.”
 [NY Times]